semccomas/masters_project17/graphs_for_paper/README.txt

 - raw_data_before_filtering_bad_proteib_still_nan			--> for showing scatter plot before filtering
 - post_processing_no_filtering_of_protein_for_scatterplot	--> UPDATED for scatterplot, doing normalization (width only cause I am lazy) and imputation
 - post_processing_YES_filtering_of_3_protein_for_scatterplot--> UPDATED for scatterplot, doing " " Did standard removal which is take away <= 3
+- /data/data_original_with_all_id_cols.txt 					--> I think this is just the actual data, not used by perseus or something.
+Used in profile plot and peptide piecharts

 so the order of the histograms are: raw data